mgarythomas/mgarythomas.github.io/content/architecture/_index.md

 Yet, if we are harmonising the business strategy with the technology strategy and architecture *our Stakeholders are both business and technology*.
 We must present views that are understandable by both, though not necessarily in a single view.

 I am not arguing against the use of views, this is a necessity to provide the levels of detail required by the different stakeholders, but repeatedly I see architects focus on the concerns of the business **OR**  the concerns of the technology and are not good at harmonising both.

+I have provided a summary of the [purpose](/architecture/togaf/purpose) of an enterprise architecure as defined in the TOGAF Standard.

 This section contains information about various architecture frameworks and approaches: